14 Best Things to Do in Mendocino, CA

 1. Mendocino Headlands State Park

-Outdoor things to do at the state park extend beyond the bluffs, and Big River Beach, adjacent to the headlands, is a popular place to explore the shore.
-Extending inland from the brackish waters of Big River meeting the ocean, a hiking trail follows the river into the surrounding forested canyon.
-Explore that canyon far enough, and hikers can reach the large expanse of Mendocino Woodlands State Park.
+Outdoor things to do at the state park extend beyond the bluffs.
+Big River Beach, adjacent to the headlands, is a popular place to explore the shore.
+A hiking trail follows the brackish waters of Big River into the inland forested canyon.
+Explore this canyon far enough, and hikers can reach the large expanse of Mendocino Woodlands State Park.

 Official site: https://www.parks.ca.gov/?page_id=442